Oliver Hart (speedway rider): Career

-Hart first rode with the Liverpool Chads in 1936.
 He finished scored a point in the Speedway World Championship final in 1949 riding at reserve.
 Hart was notable in speedway as being one of the last riders to only use the leg trailing method of riding.
-Hart made several international appearances for England between 1948 and 1951.
+Hart made 16 international appearances for England between 1948 and 1951.

 Family

-His brother Ron Hart was also a speedway rider.
+His twin brother Ron Hart and another brother Stan Hart were also speedway riders.